Twin Pregnancy Guide: 8 weeks pregnant with twins through 9 weeks

 Most doctor’s offices will do a dating ultrasound around the 8 week mark.
 At 8 weeks, an ultrasound will clearly show if there are one or two babies.

-My first ultrasound with our twins was at 7 weeks.
+My first ultrasound with our twins was at 7 weeks and it was pretty clear, to my complete shock!

 So, if you’ve just found out that you’re expecting twins and you stumbled upon my blog during your frantic google or Pinterest search about what to expect during a twin pregnancy…